 To implement Advanced Analytics, you need to ensure you have staff who can do the job and you’re going to have to take a deep look at your business strategy for analytics.
 What are the use cases, business benefits, and expected results should you move to Advanced Analytics?

-5 Challenges for Implementing Advanced Analytics
+5 challenges for implementing Advanced Analytics

-1. Finding the Right Staff Skills
+1. Finding the right staff skills

 Defining use cases for something abstract like Advanced Analytics can be very difficult for most organizations.
 You need to figure out who in your organization will benefit most form Advanced Analytics, how they will make use of it, and which types are most appropriate for your business objectives.
-Some ways to do this include internal brainstorming/focus groups, sending out questionnaires (based on possible business outcomes), and getting an external consultation for fresh perspective on possible use cases.

-3. Defining your Business Strategy for Advanced Analytics
+3. Defining your business strategy for advanced analytics

 Many organizations struggle with figuring out how to best leverage AI, forecasting, and predictive algorithms.
 To overcome this, you need to work with your internal teams to audit your pain points, prioritize use cases, identify high quality data, and develop business-relevant analytics and models.

-4. Getting Funding for the Transition
+4. Getting funding for the transition

 Convincing management of the importance of Advanced Analytics can be difficult.
 You need to do this so that proper funding is allocated to this endeavor.
 Some ways you can accomplish this are through demonstrating real use cases, examples of insights your staff can expect, and what the return on investment will be from deploying Advanced Analytics.

 The solution you use for Advanced Analytics can also help you get proper funding.
 For example, using a modular, off-the-shelf Analytics suite can mean that the only costs, besides perhaps staff, are the addition of new Advanced Analytics modules related to your business strategy.
 It’ll be much harder to get funding if you use custom in-house solution that can’t be scaled without significant development time and investment.

-5. Safeguarding Privacy and Security
+5. Safeguarding privacy and security

 Considering the number of severe IT security and privacy breaches that have occurred in recent years, you have to meet the challenge of safeguarding data, the analytics solution, and insights against hackers and other malicious threat vectors.
 You need to ensure that your organization is promoting a culture of security and has an incident management process in place to deal with any breaches.

 Cybersecurity also needs to be designed into your Advanced Analytics solution from the start, including for the overall solution, integration layers, models, and algorithms.
 It’s also strongly recommended that you have your solution audited by an impartial third-party who will identify any problems areas and recommendations.